Team-WebFlight/WebFlight/README.md

 ### Usage

 It's easy to incorporate WebFlight into your existing site!
-Just provide us with a few details on where to find the assets you want to seed, and we'll take care of the rest. *Note* WebFlight currently requires Node 5.x
+Just provide us with a few details on where to find the assets you want to seed, and we'll take care of the rest. __Note: WebFlight currently requires Node 5.x__

 #### Initialize WebFlight